Skip to main content

 Why are there different types of PAWE calculations?

-The law recognizes that employment circumstances vary.
-Schedule 1 provides different rules for standard employees, the self-employed, students, and those whose employment status recently changed, ensuring the calculation is as fair as possible.
+The law recognises that employment circumstances vary.
+Schedule 1 contains different rules for standard employees, the self-employed, students, and people whose employment status recently changed.
+The correct method depends on the facts and documents in the claim.

 Can I challenge the insurer’s PAWE decision?